 A study area was determined by the Town staff and the consultants to encompass all of the Old Town district and potential development activity that could impact that area.
-In an effort to recognize acceptable walking distance differences between short-term parkers (shoppers, diners, visitors) and long-term parkers (employees and residents) the study area was subdivided in to "core" and "peripheral" areas with the core being bound by Ashby Street, Main Street, Lee Street, and 5th Street.
+In an effort to recognize acceptable walking distance differences between short-term parkers (shoppers, diners, visitors) and long-term parkers (employees and residents), the study area was subdivided into "core" and "peripheral" areas with the core being bound by Ashby Street, Main Street, Lee Street, and 5th Street.

-Following lot entry signage, it appears that the Town operates nine (9) public lots within the study area boundary using municipal lot designations A through I. However, upon further inquiry it was determined that one of the lots (Lot I) is on church property, one lot (Lot A2) is owned by Fauqiuer County, and another (Lot A1) is owned/operated jointly by the Town and County.
+Following lot entry signage, it appears that the Town operates nine (9) public lots within the study area boundary using municipal lot designations A through I. However, upon further inquiry it was determined that one of the lots (Lot I) is on Warrenton Baptist Church property, two lots (Lot A2 and Lot H) are owned by Fauqiuer County, and another (Lot A1) is owned/operated jointly by the Town and County.
 This mixed ownership of public parking assets does not negate parking management strategies but it does complicate them.

-In total, there are 611 "municipal" off-street parking spaces in the study area, 190 within the core area and an additional 421 in the periphery.
+In total, and including Town, County, and Baptist Church leased parking, there are 611 "municipal" off-street parking spaces in the study area, 190 within the core area and an additional 421 in the periphery.
 In both the core and peripheral lots there are a large number of 1-hour, 2-hour, and 3-hour spaces.
 Typically, off-street parking is managed to meet the needs of long-term parkers like employees or residents given their more remote location in comparison to on-street parking spaces.